Help Center

 To modify an existing global alert:

-• Select File Audit from the application drop-down.
+• Select File Audit from the modules drop-down.

 • Go to Configuration > General Settings > Alert Configuration.

-• From the table's Actions column, click the edit icon next to the alert you want to update.
+• On the Global Alerts tab, within the Actions column, you'll find an edit icon for each of the configured alerts.
+Click the edit icon next to the alert you want to update.

 • Update the required details.